 Nick is an associate in the litigation and enforcement practice group in New York.
 Nick focuses his practice on government and internal investigations, shareholder litigation, and regulatory matters, with a focus on asset valuations, insider transactions, and futures and other derivative financial products.
-Since joining Ropes & Gray, Nick has represented private equity firms, hedge funds, mutual funds, and other financial institutions in investigations and inquiries by DOJ, SEC, CME, ICE, CFTC, and other regulatory bodies.
-He maintains an active pro bono practice, with a focus on immigration issues.
+Since joining Ropes & Gray, Nick has represented private equity firms, hedge funds, mutual funds, and other financial institutions in investigations, inquiries, and examinations by DOJ, SEC, FINRA, CME, ICE, CFTC, and other regulatory bodies.
+As a member of the firm’s sports law group, Nick has advised a professional sports league on sports betting regulations.
+Nick also maintains an active pro bono practice, with a focus on immigration issues.

 As part of the Partners in Prosecution program, in 2019 Nick served as an Assistant District Attorney in the Kings County District Attorney’s Office, where he co-chaired two felony jury trials.